 Leukemias, lymphomas, and other hematologic cancers:

-In combination with lenalidomide for the treatment of adults with relapsed or refractory diffuse large B-cell lymphoma (DLBCL) not otherwise specified, including DLBCL arising from low grade lymphoma, and who are not eligible for autologous stem cell transplant (ASCT).
+In combination with lenalidomide for adults with relapsed or refractory diffuse large B-cell lymphoma (DLBCL) not otherwise specified, including DLBCL arising from low grade lymphoma, and who are not eligible for autologous stem cell transplant (ASCT).

 Premedicate with antipyretic, antihistamines and/or corticosteroids ≥30–120mins prior to initiation (optional for subsequent infusions if no infusion-related reactions during 1st 3 infusions).
 Give by IV infusion.
 First infusion: infuse at 70mL/hr for 1st 30mins, then increase rate to administer within 1.5–2.5hrs.
 Subsequent infusions: infuse within 1.5–2hrs.
 Administer 12mg/kg based on dosing schedule (Cycle 1: Days 1, 4, 8, 15 and 22; Cycles 2 and 3: Days 1, 8, 15, and 22; Cycle 4 and beyond: Days 1 and 15) in combination with lenalidomide for max 12 cycles, then continue as monotherapy until disease progression or unacceptable toxicity.
 Dose modifications for adverse reactions: see full labeling.